lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-02-crypto-protocols-NS.md

           </span><span class="main">⟹</span> Says <span class="free bound entity">A</span> <span class="free bound entity">B</span> <span class="main">(</span>Crypt <span class="main">(</span>pubEK <span class="free bound entity">B</span><span class="main">)</span> <span class="main">(</span>Nonce <span class="free bound entity">NB</span><span class="main">)</span><span class="main">)</span> <span class="main">#</span> <span class="free bound entity">evs3</span> <span class="main">∈</span> <span class="free">ns_public</span><span>"</span><span>
    </span><span class="comment1"><span>― ‹</span>Alice proves her existence by sending <span class="antiquoted"><span class="antiquote">@{</span><span class="operator">term</span> <span class="quoted free">NB</span><span class="antiquote">}</span></span> back to Bob.<span>›</span></span>
 </pre>

+We formalise a protocol by specifying the possible traces of messages that could be sent over the network.
+Starting with the empty trace our possibilities are any of the three protocol messages or a Fake message from the Spy, using the `synth` and `analz` operators to generate arbitrary messages.
+Some aspects of the formalisation of the protocol messages deserve comment.

+1. Protocol message `NS1`, says that any trace can be extended by a message containing a nonce `NA` that has never appeared before.
+That knowledge is not available, but the constraint can be achieved with high probability simply by generating a random number.
+2. Message `NS2` extends the trace (including another random number) provided a suitable copy of message 1 has already appeared.
+The decryption of that message is implicit in requiring that it be encrypted with B's public key.
+The sender of the message 1 is written as A' because it is not possible to know who the true sender of a message is (ascertaining this is the very purpose of authentication).
+3. Again for message `NS3`, the comparison between the instance message 2 just received and the message 1 originally sent is implicit in the formulation itself, with no decryption or comparison operations necessary.

+One appeal of the inductive method is that the formal specification is so close to the conventional notation.

 <pre class="source">
 </pre>